 Wrap® to Host Investor Insights Webcast on March 23, 2023

-/EIN News/ -- TEMPE, Ariz., March 17, 2023 (GLOBE NEWSWIRE) -- Wrap Technologies, Inc. (Nasdaq: WRAP) (“Wrap” or the “Company”), a global leader in innovative public safety technologies and services, will host a third edition of its Investor Insights webcast on March 23, 2023.
-During the webcast, Wrap executives will recap the Company’s attendance at the World Police Summit and take related questions from investors.
+TEMPE, Ariz., March 17, 2023 (GLOBE NEWSWIRE) -- Wrap Technologies, Inc. WRAP ("Wrap" or the "Company"), a global leader in innovative public safety technologies and services, will host a third edition of its Investor Insights webcast on March 23, 2023.
+During the webcast, Wrap executives will recap the Company's attendance at the World Police Summit and take related questions from investors.

 Interested parties may submit questions to the Company prior to the webcast at WRAP@gatewayir.com by 8:00 p.m.
 Eastern time on Wednesday, March 22, 2023.
 Questions will be addressed based on the relevance to the topics of this webinar and public disclosure rules.